Welcome To The CIT INC. Newsletter!

 5) Scammers send emails, direct messages (DMs), and texts that appear to be from the IRS, often using alarming language and QR codes that direct taxpayers to fake IRS websites to “verify” accounts, enter personal information, or claim refunds.
 The IRS urges taxpayers not to click links or open attachments from unexpected messages and to report suspicious IRS-related emails, DMs, and texts.
 The IRS reported over 600 social media impersonators during fiscal year 2025.
 As a reminder, never click any unsolicited communication claiming to be from the IRS, as it may install malware.
 These links may install malicious software, including ransomware, on a taxpayer’s personal device, potentially preventing access to their files or personal information.

-• Spyware is software installed into an information system to gather information on individuals or organizations without their knowledge.
+Spyware is software installed into an information system to gather information on individuals or organizations without their knowledge.
+Once installed, spyware can monitor a wide range of activities, such as tracking browsing habits, recording keystrokes (including passwords and credit card details), capturing screenshots, and collecting personal or sensitive data.

-• A Virus is a computer program used to compromise a computer system by performing functions that may be destructive.
-A virus may alter other programs to include a copy of itself.
+A computer Virus is a computer program used to compromise a computer system by performing functions that may be destructive.
+Once activated, a virus can perform a variety of disruptive functions, such as corrupting or deleting data, modifying system files, slowing down system performance, or causing programs to malfunction

 6) The IRS will never: call to demand immediate payment using a specific payment method such as a gift card, prepaid debit card or wire transfer.
 The IRS will never demand that taxpayers pay taxes without the opportunity to question or appeal the amount they owe.
 The IRS will never threaten to bring in local police, immigration officers or other law enforcement to have the taxpayer arrested for not paying.